 Of course you have rights, however, you are going to have to go to Court and fight for those rights.
 If Mother has not already filed you should do so immediately.
 Since Mother appears to be the controlling and limiting type, when you file you should also file a Motion for Temporary Orders so that...Read more »

 I have a support agreement in AZ that terminates when my son is 18.
 My ex is moving to NY with my son when he turns 18, so I'm just curious if she can file for support in NY even tho my support agreement officially terms in AZ when my son is 18?.
-That seems like it shouldn't be legal and a bait...
+That seems like it shouldn't be legal and...
 Read more »

 Arizona maintains jurisdiction of the matter as the state where the initial orders originated.
 The child support order from Arizona terminates when your son turns 18 or when he graduates from high school, whichever occurs last.
 If you are paying child support currently and child support by law...Read more »